 FSPs are responsible for negotiating the allowances they pay their carers.
 The PSP Program Level Agreement (PLA) sets a baseline minimum carer allowance that FSPs must meet.
-This is the FACS Standard Care Statutory Care Allowance rate for the age of each child or young person in their care.
+This is the DCJ Standard Care Statutory Care Allowance rate for the age of each child or young person in their care.
 FSPs are able to determine their carer allowances for any amount at or above this minimum rate.
 In addition FSPs are expected to have a pool of suitable carers and have a responsibility to ensure their carers are adequately supported

 How will step-down support be provided under the PSP?

 Step down support will be provided to families both during case planning towards the child’s permanency goal as well as after the goal has been achieved.
 The new case coordination package can be accessed by service providers after a child or young person has been safely restored to his or her parent/s, or in some cases after guardianship or adoption.